getAlby/js-sdk/README.md

 The `NostrWebLNProvider` exposes the [WebLN](webln.guide/) sendPayment interface to execute lightning payments through Nostr Wallet Connect.

-(note: in the future more WebLN functions will be added to Nostr Wallet Connect)
+(Note: in the future more WebLN functions will be added to Nostr Wallet Connect)

 ### NostrWebLNProvider (aliased as NWC) Options